brightsoftdev/photo-picker-plus/Android/PhotoPickerPlusTutorial/README.md

 ##PhotoPickerPlusTutorialApp.java
 This class is the extended Application class.
 It is registered inside the "application" tag in the manifest and is used for initializing the utility classes used in the component
-PhotoPickerPlusTutorialApp can extend PhotoPickerPlusApp like shown in this tutorial:
+PhotoPickerPlusTutorialApp can extend PhotoPickerPlusApp like shown in this tutorial

 <code><pre>
 public class PhotoPickerPlusTutorialApp extends PhotoPickerPlusApp {